brandcrz88/RGB-Mixer/README.md

 This project consists of adjusting the light pulse intensity of a red, green, and blue LEDs.
 By putting them together, the light is combined and can be modified to show different RGB mixes.

+The design can be used for an ASIC tapeout or FPGA synthesis (/fpga contains the Makefile for synthesis).

 # Architecture